Compressor Types and Applications

 HOW TO MAKE ELECTRONIC MUSIC Pulse Width Modulation (PWM)

-Thanks to its wondrous transparency and low distortion, this compressor is commonly used in mastering applications and allows compression and peak limiting simultaneously.
+Utilizing its remarkable transparency and minimal distortion, this compressor is widely employed in mastering applications, enabling simultaneous compression and peak limiting.

-It has very fast attack and release times, and the gain reduction here is triggered by high-frequency pulse signals with "on" and "off" values.
+Featuring fast attack and release times, this device swiftly reacts to high-frequency pulse signals, triggering gain reduction with alternating "on" and "off" values.

 There are not many Pulse Width Modulation Compressors on the market, but some examples are the Great River PWM 501, which is a 500 module, or the glorious Crane Song and STC-8.